haydenwoodhead/burner.kiwi/README.md

 DOMAINS | []String | Comma separated list of domains connected to Mailgun account and able to receive email MG_KEY | String | Mailgun private API key
-MG_DOMAIN | String | One of the domains set up on your Mailgun account DB_TYPE | String | One of `memory`, `postgres` or `dynamo` for InMemory, PostgreSQL and DynamoDB respectively DATABASE_URL | String | URL for the PostgreSQL database DYNAMO_TABLE | String | Name of the dynamodb table to use for storage (if using DynamoDB) RESTOREREALIP | Boolean | Restores the real remote ip using the `CF-Connecting-IP` header.
+MG_DOMAIN | String | One of the domains set up on your Mailgun account DB_TYPE | String | One of `memory`, `postgres`, `sqlite3` or `dynamo` for InMemory, PostgreSQL, SQLite3 (not this requires building with SQLite3 support) and DynamoDB respectively
+DATABASE_URL | String | URL for the PostgreSQL database or filename for SQLite3 see [documentation here](https://github.com/mattn/go-sqlite3#dsn-examples).
+DYNAMO_TABLE | String | Name of the dynamodb table to use for storage (if using DynamoDB) RESTOREREALIP | Boolean | Restores the real remote ip using the `CF-Connecting-IP` header.
 Set to `true` to enable, `false` by default
 BLACKLISTED | []String | Comma seperated list of domains to reject email from

 If you are using DynamoDB a non AWS environment you need to set these.
-If you are on AWS you should, of course, should use IAM roles.
+If you are on AWS you should, of course, use IAM roles.

 Parameter | Type | Description
 ----------|------|-------------